peiche/tippy.css/README.md

 * If your stylesheet is using pseudo-elements on certain elements, you will run into conflicts.
 This will result in weird behavior or non-working tooltips.

+* HTML inside tooltips will not work, so don't even try.

 * Tooltips don't work on `<button>` elements in Internet Explorer or Edge.
 I don't know why. :/

 ### License